howlingsails/tldr/pages/windows/choco.md

 # choco

-> A command line interface for the Chocolatey package manager.
+> A command-line interface for the Chocolatey package manager.
-> See `choco install`, `choco upgrade` and other pages for additional information.
+> Some subcommands such as `choco install` have their own usage documentation.
 > More information: <https://chocolatey.org>.

+- Display all locally installed packages:

+`choco list --local-only`

+- Install one or more space-separated packages:

+`choco install {{package(s)}}`

+- Install packages from a custom configuration file:

+`choco install {{path/to/packages.config}}`

+- Search for a package:

+`choco search {{query}}`

+- Display a list of available features:

+`choco feature list`

 - Execute Chocolatey command: